linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 $$
 # Performance Measure Depends on Investor's Sophistication

-[[Exercises|Mean-variance]] investor maximizes the Sharpe ratio of the complete [[An Asset Allocation Primer|portfolio]] of risky assets.
+[Mean-variance](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%2012%20-%20Derivatives/Exercises.md) investor maximizes the Sharpe ratio of the complete [portfolio](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) of risky assets.

 Performance measures correspond to three types of investors.

-●Investor considering to place all assets with fund:Sharpe ratio Well-diversified investor with a fixed and given complementary [[An Asset Allocation Primer|portfolio]]:Trey nor ratio.
+●Investor considering to place all assets with fund:Sharpe ratio Well-diversified investor with a fixed and given complementary [portfolio](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md):Trey nor ratio.
 Investor who cangolong and short index funds tracking the benchmarks:Information ratio.

 All performance measures closely related to fund's CAPM α.
 # Fund performance declines with expense ratio